Current Opportunities

 • a superior client service orientation and a strong work ethic;

-• the ability to juggle multiple files; and
+• the ability to juggle and take primary responsibility for multiple files;

 The candidate must be a member in good standing of the New York bar.